atno/Cleaning-Data/CodeBook.md

 fBodyGyro-std()-X
 fBodyGyro-std()-Y
 fBodyGyro-std()-Z
-    Fourier Transform of the body angular velocity, measured as mean (mean) and standard deviation (std), in the directions x, y, z
+    Description: Fourier Transform of the body angular velocity, measured as mean (mean) and standard deviation (std), in the directions x, y, z

 fBodyAccMag-mean()
 fBodyAccMag-std()
-    Fourier Transform of the magnitude of body linear acceleration, measured as mean (mean) and standard deviation (std)
+    Description: Fourier Transform of the magnitude of body linear acceleration, measured as mean (mean) and standard deviation (std)

 fBodyAccJerkMag-mean()
 fBodyAccJerkMag-std()
-    Fourier Transform of the magnitude of body linear acceleration (Jerk signals), measured as mean (mean) and standard deviation (std)
+    Description: Fourier Transform of the magnitude of body linear acceleration (Jerk signals), measured as mean (mean) and standard deviation (std)

 fBodyGyroMag-mean()
 fBodyGyroMag-std()
-    Fourier Transform of the magnitude of body angular velocity, measured as mean (mean) and standard deviation (std)
+    Description: Fourier Transform of the magnitude of body angular velocity, measured as mean (mean) and standard deviation (std)

 fBodyGyroJerkMag-mean()
 fBodyGyroJerkMag-std()
-    Fourier Transform of the magnitude of body angular velocity (Jerk signals), measured as mean (mean) and standard deviation (std)
+    Description: Fourier Transform of the magnitude of body angular velocity (Jerk signals), measured as mean (mean) and standard deviation (std)
 ```